Bonnyville: Economy

 Bonnyville's economy is founded on its nearby petroleum reserves as well as its agricultural sector which consists mostly of grain farming and livestock.

 As Bonnyville sits on the edge of the Athabasca and Cold Lake Tar Sands, among Canada's largest crude oil reserves, petrol companies like Imperial Oil and Canadian Natural Resources Limited have invested significantly to tap resources in the area.

 Besides the aforementioned agricultural sectors, the municipality has seen increases in game farming, as well as specialty crop output.
 It is also home to one of the largest tree nurseries in Alberta, the Bonnyville Tree Nursery, with an area of around 52000 square feet dedicated to its operation.

 Its location between the markets of St. Paul and Cold Lake drives much of its commercial activity, especially due to the latter's air force base.

 Attractions

 In celebration of Bonnyville's centennial year (2007), the town constructed the Centennial Centre, an educational and recreational centre, as an extension of the R. J. Lalonde Arena and the Bonnyville & District Agriplex.
 Its construction was somewhat controversial as its cost exceeded the original estimate and required a tax hike for both residents of the town and the municipal district.

 Sports

 Bonnyville is home to the Bonnyville Pontiacs, a junior hockey team playing in the Alberta Junior Hockey League and also a senior hockey team, The Bonnyville Senior Pontiacs.
-The teams plays out of the R. J. Lalonde Arena, which is part of the Bonnyville & District Centennial Centre.
+Both play out of the R. J. Lalonde Arena, which is part of the Bonnyville & District Centennial Centre.